laurensligthart/language_tool/README.txt

 Open the german.py file in a python interpreter, or place it somewhere where a python console can find it.
-In the console type 'import german.py' to import the functions to your cur- rent session.
+In the console type 'import german' or 'from german import *' to import the functions to your current session.
 Alternatively, uncomment the last three lines and run the program to automatically complete a full practice session.